Had an issue with

 How can you escalate a Specsavers complaint if you’re not getting taken seriously?

 If Specsavers isn’t resolving your complaint, you can escalate by asking for the store manager or director, then contacting head office customer care.
 A formal written complaint to their Customer Care Department can add weight if earlier steps fail.
-If the issue still isn’t resolved, Australian consumers can approach state consumer affairs bodies, health complaints commissions, or pursue remedies under Australian Consumer Law.
+If the issue still isn’t resolved, Australian consumers can approach state consumer affairs bodies, health complaints commissions, or seek remedies under Australian Consumer Law.

 You’ve done your part, now it’s time to hold